jam:offline

 1. Replaying queued methods

-2. Removing offline data for each collection that no longer belongs because it doesn't match the .keep filter you've set
+2. Removing offline data for each collection that no longer belongs because it doesn't match the configured filter or the collection's .keep filter

 The benefit of this sequential-replay syncing strategy is any business logic contained in your methods will be respected.
 For example, if a user makes changes to a document but loses permission to it while offline, when they come back online, that permission will be respected when the attempted replay occurs.
 If there are any errors during auto sync, they will be made available in the handleSyncErrors function.
 You can use it to make your user aware that their changes failed.
 See Configuring for more details on how to customize this.